open/close all folders

 - The Page Image in Grumpy Old Man is of Grandpa Simpson yelling at a cloud, shaking his fist.

-- Occasionally a more ridiculous variation would be featured, such as in the parody sequence where Bart is Indiana Jones and Homer is one of the South American Indians chasing him in the opening scene of Raiders of the Lost Ark.
+- Occasionally a more ridiculous variation would be featured, such as in the parody sequence at the start of "Bart's Friend Falls in Love" where Bart is Indiana Jones and Homer is one of the South American Indians chasing him in the opening scene of Raiders of the Lost Ark.
 As Bart makes his escape, Homer runs out into the street in just his underwear and angrily hops up and down while bellowing "savage" gibberish.

 - Dexter's Laboratory - Dexter has been known to do this when Dee Dee comes in and ruins his latest experiments.